-In other words, your brand is your customers’ gut feeling and memory about your company.
+In other words, your brand is your customer’s gut feeling and memory about your company.
 So how exactly does your brand identity fit in?
-When you can’t be there in real life to guide and influence them, the brand identity reminds your customers who you are and what you stand for and appeals to their emotions and needs.
+When you can’t be there in real life to guide and influence them, the brand identity reminds your customers who you are and what you stand for, and it appeals to their emotions and needs.
 You can never know what exactly they see and when, so a consistently high-quality brand identity is the key to being remembered.

 But I don’t have to, because when you encounter a well-designed brand identity, it’s easy, it’s credible and it makes perfect sense to you.